-14. Management Succession Planning
+15. Management Succession Planning

-At least annually, the Board will consider reviewing and developing a succession plan for selecting a successor to the Chief Executive Officer and other key executives, as appropriate, both in the event of an emergency and in the ordinary course of business.
-The succession plan should include an assessment of the experience, performance, and skills of possible successors.
+At least annually, the Board, assisted by the Nominating and Corporate Governance Committee, will consider reviewing and developing succession plans relating to the Board, the Chief Executive Officer (or such other officer performing the function of the Corporation's principal executive officer), and other key executives, as appropriate, both in the event of an emergency and in the ordinary course of business.
+The succession plans should include an assessment of the experience, performance, and skills of possible successors.

-15. Self-Evaluation
+16. Self-Evaluation